Wonder Woman Won Comic-Con

 In fact, Wonder Woman appeared to be one of the most popular costumes at the convention this year, along with Rey from Star Wars and Daenerys from Game of Thrones.
 (And yes, men, too, donned these costumes.)
 Just five or ten years ago, these characters didn't have onscreen iterations.
 Now they're icons.

-The popularity of the Wonder Womans, Reys and Deaneryses of the world prove that women want to see themselves as superheroes, jedis and mothers of dragons.
+The popularity of the Wonder Women, Reys and Daeneryses of the world prove that women want to see themselves as superheroes, jedis and mothers of dragons.
 They want to see themselves in genre.
-It's something that female moviegoers have known for decades, but it took a Wonder Woman's lasso of truth to convince the industry.
+It's something that female moviegoers have known for decades, but it took Wonder Woman's lasso of truth to convince the industry.
 May we never doubt her power again.